-• Safe and appropriate use of social media will be taught to learners as part of an embedded and progressive education approach, via age appropriate sites and resources.

-- We are aware that many popular social media sites state that they are not for children under the age of 13, therefore we will not create accounts specifically for learners under this age. - Any concerns regarding learners' use of social media will be dealt with in accordance with existing policies, including anti-bullying and behaviour. - Concerns will be shared with parents/carers as appropriate, particularly when concerning underage use of social media sites, games or tools. - Learners will be advised: - To consider the benefits and risks of sharing personal details on social media sites which could identify them and/or their location. - To only approve and invite known friends on social media sites and to deny access to others by making profiles private. - Not to meet any online friends without a parent/carer or other responsible adult's permission and only when a trusted adult is present. - To use safe passwords. - o To use social media sites which are appropriate for their age and abilities. - How to block and report unwanted communications. - How to report concerns both within the setting and externally.
+- Safe and appropriate use of social media will be taught to learners as part of an embedded and progressive education approach, via age appropriate sites and resources. - We are aware that many popular social media sites state that they are not for children under the age of 13, therefore we will not create accounts specifically for learners under this age. - Any concerns regarding learners' use of social media will be dealt with in accordance with existing policies, including anti-bullying, behaviour and Acceptable Use Policies. - Concerns will be shared with parents/carers as appropriate, particularly when concerning underage use of social media sites, games or tools and the sharing of inappropriate images or messages that may be considered threatening, hurtful or defamatory to others. - Learners will be advised: - To consider the benefits and risks of sharing personal details on social media sites which could identify them and/or their location. - To only approve and invite known friends on social media sites and to deny access to others by making profiles private. - Not to meet any online friends without a parent/carer or other responsible adult's permission and only when a trusted adult is present. - To use safe passwords. - To use social media sites which are appropriate for their age and abilities.